Improve inbox placement

 - Yahoo applies strict filtering to high-volume senders with low engagement.

 Focus on list hygiene and consistent sending patterns to maintain Yahoo placement.
+Use Yahoo Sender Hub data to catch complaint rate increases before they affect delivery.

 AOL (now part of Yahoo’s infrastructure) shares similar filtering logic: